UA-ResearchComputing-HPC/hpc-documentation/docs/events/workshop_materials/index.md

     ---

-   	An overview of how to use the Matlab Statistics and Machine Learning toolbox on the UArizona HPC.
+   	An overview of how to use the Matlab Statistics and Machine Learning toolbox on the Arizona HPC systems.

     <center>
 	[PDF Slides](intro_to_statistics/files/IntroToStatistics.pdf){ .md-button }